hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 <hr />
 </details></li>
 <li><details>
-    <summary>Click here for <b>query</b>-sorting a SAM file and converting it to BAM for the <code>Samtools</code> pipeline</summary>
+    <summary><b>Click here for <b>query</b>-sorting a SAM file and converting it to BAM for the <code>Samtools</code> pipeline</b></summary>
 Similarly to <code>Picard</code>, we are going to need to initally <b>query</b>-sort our alignment.
 We are also going to be converting the SAM file into a BAM file at this step.
-Also similarly to <code>Picard</code>, we don't need to specify that our input or output files are BAM or SAM files. <code>Samtools</code> will use the extensions you provide it in your file names as guidance for whether you are providing it a BAM/SAM and whether you want the output to be a BAM/SAM file.
+Also similarly to <code>Picard</code>, we don't need to specify that our input files are BAM or SAM files. <code>Samtools</code> will use the extensions you provide it in your file names as guidance for whether you are providing it a BAM/SAM file.
 Below is the code we will use to <b>query</b>-sort our SAM file and convert it into a BAM file:<br>
 <pre>
 # Sort SAM file and convert it to a query name sorted BAM file
 samtools sort \